the-alchemist88/Cpp_helper_codes/conversion_ctor&UDC.md

 }
 ```
 In order to prevent unwanted conversions, usually one parameter ctors of classes are declared with "explicit" keyword.
 This can be thought as "explicit only", meaning only explicit
 conversions can employ UDC.
 Note that "explicit" keyword forbids only implicit conversions with copy initialization syntax.
 It is also possible to make other ctors explicit.
+Ex:

 ```
 class Myclass